-Huawei skyrocketed and Apple's sales dropped massively in China last quarter
+Huawei skyrocketed and Apple's sales dropped massively in China last quarter29

 Huawei saved the Chinese smartphone market